javactrl/javactrl/README.md

 ## Examples

-It's well known we can represent any monad with delimited continuations.
+It's well known from functional programming we can represent any monad with delimited continuations.
 There is a paper about this - [Representing Monad](https://dl.acm.org/doi/10.1145/174675.178047).
 The paper is hard to read without functional programming experience.
 But with javactrl, you don't even need to know what Monad is to get all the benefits.

 The Java type system doesn't let us define usable abstract Monad, but it's pretty simple to make a representation for concrete ones.
 So let's first represent `java.util.stream.Stream`.
 The code from the paper can be translated into javactrl this way: